vocdoni/docs/docs/architecture/smart-contracts/process.md

     - It determines the external behaviour of the process, when it starts, what can be updated, etc.
 - The `envelopeType`
     - Determines the internal behaviour of the votes sent by participants.
+- The `censusOrigin`
+    - Determines the way to compute and validate the voter's census proofs

 #### Process Mode